🧠

 Every day it runs, it knows one day more.
 The version you meet next year will know its owner better than any product ever has.

-🧠 Open My Brain →
+🧠 Boot up My Brain →